HwWobbe/WipHww/README.md

 # 2023-01:
 * review & enhance plans for the geoSpatial Demos work.
 * * focus on FrHwo attraction that also serves EMM
+* * * strive to refine the prototype of a dataHarvesting process
 * ...
 GeoSpatial
 * * offShore reply  re ...Sheets
 * * * the scope of this preliminary work is purely just initial prototyping